 The Igor Zabel Award for Culture and Theory 2008

 The Croatian curatorial collective “What, How & for Whom”, also known as WHW, from Zagreb is the first recipient of the Igor Zabel Award for Culture and Theory 2008 in the amount of EUR 40,000.
-In addition to the award, three working grants of EUR 12,000 were awarded, two by the jury, one by the laureate to the German editor, writer and linguist Fouad Asfour and the Turkish writer Erden Kosova.
-The Serbian collective Prelom was appointed by laureate WHW.
+In addition to the award, three grants, each of EUR 12,000 were given.
+Grants according to the jury's selection were given to the German editor, writer and linguist Fouad Asfour and the Turkish writer Erden Kosova.
+The laureate, WHW collective granted the Serbian collective Prelom.

 Eda Čufer, publicist, curator and dramaturge (Slovenia/USA)

 Josef Dabernig, artist (Austria)

 Charles Esche, curator and director of the Van-Abbe-Museum (The Netherlands)